adawg-dev/concentrate_quiz/README.md

 - `jest` – Jest with coverage
 - `prettier:check` / `prettier:write` – Prettier helpers
 - `lint` – ESLint + Stylelint
-- `storybook` / `storybook:build` – Storybook helpers

 ## Scripts (backend)

 - `dev` – nodemon (ts-node) for live server reload
 - `build` – compile TypeScript
 - `test` – build + Jest (ts-jest)

-## Troubleshooting

-- Frontend test failing on ESM import from `next-auth`: the tests mock `next-auth` imports where a server component requires it; if you add more server components that import ESM‑only modules, mock them in tests.
-- Stylelint errors in coverage: coverage CSS is ignored via `.stylelintignore`.
-If you change output paths, update the ignore file.